drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Novartis and Parke-Davis Opposite Binding Models
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-This account is interesting:  not only because  each team succeeded in finding potent inhibitors in their own series, but also because of the unresolved disagreement.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/novartis-parke-davis-opposite-binding-models-dec4a19f'><i class='fa fa-play' aria-hidden='true'></i></button>This account is interesting:  not only because  each team succeeded in finding potent inhibitors in their own series, but also because of the unresolved disagreement.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer